 One common risk of studying up on a counterpart’s culture is that it can lead us to expect that person to behave like a walking, talking stereotype.
 For example, relying on stereotypes gleaned from international negotiation how-to books, you might expect your German counterpart to be exceedingly rigid and punctual.
 Or you might expect a Mexican negotiator to communicate expressively and devote a lot of time to rapport-building.

 Such stereotypes may or may not turn out to apply to any given individual.
 Moreover, our culture is just one contributor to our identity and behavior.
 Our profession, personal history, ingrained personality, and experiences also define who we are and how we negotiate.
 Yet we tend to focus on an unfamiliar counterpart’s culture because it is often her or his most obvious feature.
-International conflict and misunderstanding can be the inevitable result.
+International conflict and misunderstanding can be the inevitable result, and you want to make sure you are able to manage cultural differences if you ever want to get anywhere in negotiations.

 Culture and Confusion